alminidev/alminidev/README.md

   I’m currently studying System Analysis and Development!

-  I am looking for my first job opportunity.
+  I'm looking for my first opportunity in the technology field, be it an internship or JR.
 </p>

 More about me